 The converse is also true – if they are homeless or in a very bad home environment, then a period away in an inpatient program might be the best thing, if they will accept that.

 There are several levels of treatment, listed here from the most intensive to the least:

 - Medical detoxification

 - Outpatient therapy

 - Psychiatry (for medication as well as help with common mental health issues)

 Medical detoxification may be necessary.
 The rest depends on what your loved one will agree to and what you can help them access.
 Ideally, these levels of care are put end to end, so you end up with a nice long period of treatment, six months or more.
 We also want the different providers talking to one another and coordinating care plans and transitions whenever possible.

-Two ways you can help your addicted family member find treatment:
+Two ways you can help your addicted family member: